srkds/customize-Github/README.md

 - makes better and stands out from the crowd.
 - highlight more content easily

-little and often wins the race. regularly make little improvements.
+Little and often wins the race.
+Regularly make little improvements.

 ## step 1
 Create a GitHub account